wgeorgecook/nodespeedtest/README.md

 ## Configuration
 Rename `settingsTemplate.json` to `settings.json` and paste your access tokens from Twitter in their respective values.
 The `speedtest.js` will use those values to authenticate to Twitter when it goes to post a tweet.

+## Background
+This is a port of my [Python app that does the same thing](https://github.com/wgeorgecook/twitterspeedtest).
+It was a way for me to learn using node.js as a backend framework.